Create GPTs to Automate Supply Chain Analytics

 Click on the picture to access the link — (Image by Author)

-II.
 Design a Custom GPT with Python

 How does it work?